Emory University School of Medicine Service Center Facilities

 The Integrated Electron Microscopy Core is directed by Dr. Elizabeth Wright, Assistant Professor in the Department of Pediatrics.
 It provides expertise, service and training in transmission EM and EM immunocytochemistry.
 There are also hands-on workshops that enable investigators to learn techniques, such as immunogold labeling of specimens.

 Biomarkers Core Lab, Yerkes

-Directed by Dr. Mark Wilson, provides immunoassay determinations of steroid and protein hormones or other biologically active compounds in biological fluids.
+The Biomarkers Core Lab, directed by Dr. Mark Wilson, provides immunoassay determinations of steroid and protein hormones or other biologically active compounds in biological fluids.
 The laboratory currently provides determinations of over sixty compounds validated for nonhuman primates and humans.
 Services are provided to all Emory scientists for research purposes.

 Transgenic Mouse & Gene Targeting Core